 How do we relate to the natural ecosystem and how can we strengthen the connection with our natural environment?
 What does the Dutch 'makeability' mentality mean for a sustainable relationship with our direct environment.

-In a new manufacturability, I investigate the value of being location-bound on the basis of two approaches; In the location-bound podcast series Bindingsdrang – a collaborative project with designer Ilse Meulendijks – stories are discussed by agricultural pioneers with a vision for the future.
-In addition, I research the subjective role of the designer in my own (new) landscape by looking for the landscape of the future with local material experiments.
+A New Makeability is a experimental research project about the value of being location-bound on the basis of two approaches; In Bindingsdrang I collect location bound stories by agricultural pioneers with a vision for the future.
+In addition, I research the subjective role of the designer in my own landscape by looking for the landscape of the future by shaping it with local material experiments.

 This project was made possible in part by the Creative Industries Fund NL through a grant for Talent Development.

 A series of landscape experiments